 Bequia, August 1998

 NOTE: Last year, after I bought a scanner to digitise my 35mm film negatives and old prints, I discovered a box full of developed Fujicolor Nexia Smart APS ISO 200 canisters.
 I was excited when I found a roll containing images from the last time I visited the land of my birth.
 I quickly sent off the rolls to be scanned by ScanSafe in their Noritsu Koki EZ scanner.
 I apologise for the quality of the images.
 I was technologically ignorant of photography then and bought into the hype behind APS (compact and easy) without understanding the downsides (low quality, expensive).
 The APS canister was in poor condition in my basement and didn't age well.
-I was also an inexperienced photographer, and whatever point-n-shoot thingy I put these rolls through was probably cheap.
+I was also an inexperienced photographer, and whatever point-n-shoot thingy I put these rolls through was cheap.
 Here are the images and as much as I can remember about our trip.

 Decades ago, in August 1998, Bhavna were in Antigua for my younger brother’s wedding.
 A few days after the wedding, we hopped on a charter flight to visit St. Vincent to visit Dad and then to Bequia to visit my grandmother.
 Bhavna had her first chance to experience the islands where I was born and raised.